HM Courts & Tribunal Service Email

 Penalty Charge Notice: How To Avoid The Scam

-As you can imagine, clicking on the link takes you to a dangerous site where you must provide not only the personal information but also the credit card number (see more credit card scams here).
+As you can imagine, clicking on the link takes you to a dangerous site where you must provide not only personal information but also the credit card number (see more credit card scams here).

-What’s interesting is that the HM Courts & Tribunal Service email features your real name, sign that the scammers have lists of targeted individuals (marks) probably purchased from third-parties.
+What’s interesting is that the HM Courts & Tribunal Service email features your real name, a sign that the scammers have lists of targeted individuals (marks) probably purchased from third-parties.